joshuatanx/Pong/README.md

 # Pong++
 A recreation of _Pong_ in C++, using the SDL2 framework.

-This game encorporates the defining elements of _Pong_ while introducing an additional game mode with multiple balls.
+This game incorporates the defining elements of _Pong_ while introducing an additional game mode with multiple balls.
 ## Setup
 ### 1) Cloning the repository
 ```